ibm-cloud-docs/cephaas/connect_vmware.md

 The `ibm-plug-in` status command can be run at any time.

 If the plug-in is not registered to any vCenter, the plug-in Registered output displays as `False`.

+## Next Steps

+After the installation, you need to get the following from your admin.

+- Service ID with a viewer role for {{site.data.keyword.cephaas_full_notm}}
+- API Key